NickAlleeProgrammingProjectsPortfolio/bigDataMapReduceOnCustomDataset/README.md

 For all states, I will find the highest severity.

 ##### The Solution
-1. Mapper Input -
+1. Mapper Input - accidents.txt
-2. Mapper Output -
+2. Mapper Output - mapped.txt
-3. Reducer Output -
+3. Reducer Output - reduced.txt
-4. Best Chart Type -
+4. Best Chart Type - The best way I could fidn to visualize this data was to use a plain old bar chart, with the states ordered in descending order of accident severity.
+It's the best way to see where a state falsl in comparison to the rest, as well as see if there is a general trend.
+The Data Visualization can be found [Here](./sammysMapReducer/DataVisualization)

+5. Commands used (in Powershell)
+  '''
+  python .\mapper.py
+  '''
+  '''
+  python .\sorter.py
+  '''
+  '''
+  python .\reducer.py
+  '''
 ### Nick Alee

 ##### The Question